pcuzner/cmon/README.md

 - add 'h' Host panel to show a host breakdown - ceph components and current cpu/ram load by host
 - add 'o' OSD panel (overlay) to detail all OSDs in a table, with a summary panel embedded
 - switch to alertmanager url for the alerts table so we can see alerts that are silenced
-- add read:write bias indicator?
-Useful or not?
-Would need to be based on prometheus data to cover a longer period
 - Singlestat panel for recovery active?